Nadia López

-Nadia Yvonne López Ayuso (born June 21, 1983 in Oaxaca, Mexico), is a Mexican singer and reality television star and grammy nominee singer.
+Nadia Yvonne López Ayuso (born June 21, 1983, in Oaxaca, Mexico), is a Mexican singer and reality television star and grammy nominee singer.

 Early life

-Nadia was born to Mario Lopez Hernández and Aurora Ayuso Rodriguez.
-She has an older brother named Mario Josuè Lopez Ayuso.
+Nadia was born to Mario López Hernández and Aurora Ayuso Rodríguez.
+She has an older brother named Mario Josué López Ayuso.
 Since childhood, Nadia embraced singing, but she kept her desire to perform hidden as her father did not embrace this idea.
 However, with the help of her mother, she participated in singing competitions such as "Fanta-sia Musical."
 Nadia soon won the support and help of her father and began to secure musical gigs.
 At 14, she was a presenter and singer in the television program "Panorama Musical" and presenter on "La Guelaguetza."
 While working in a restaurant, she sang with her father's mariachi group.

 Nadia's role in La Academia

 Nadia won first prize in the V International Talent and Modeling Convention in 1998.
 She recorded CDs in Oaxaca, most notably "Enamorada de tí", released in 1998.

 In 2002, Nadia landed a spot on the Mexican reality show La Academia on Televisión Azteca.
 With her rendition of "Cucurrucucu Paloma", she made the final 14 contestants on June 30, 2002.
 Nadia gave over a dozen performances on the show, including songs by Rocío Dúrcal, Chayanne, Juan Gabriel, Marisela, and Selena.
 Although she was voted off in fifth place, her performances garnered her a contract with Warner Music to record her first CD.